s201226/FtB--temporary-directory/README.md

 # FtB--test-directory

-this is the test directory where is tested the website for the AmI project
+here there is the deliverable in docx and pdf